 Detect change by comparing two images from two different times to determine forestry or agricultural trends and monitor changes to the landscape resulting from events such as wildfire, flooding, deforesting, or the spread of invasive species.
 The results, which can be derived from automated workflows, can include maps of detected changes and reports showing the area and percentage of detected change.

 ENVI has a number of spectral libraries that contain vegetation, geologic and man made materials.
 You can create your own spectral libraries from imagery or collected field spectra and use this information for imagery classification and unique signature detection.

 Extracted DEMs can be used in silviculture decision making, terrain analysis and modeling, and to create elevation models for areas where none or only low resolution DEMs exist.

 It is more important than ever to understand how to effectively utilize and preserve our natural resources.
-With ENVI products you get scientifically accurate results by easily analyzing wide area imagery, time series data, LiDAR, SAR, and many more other formats in support of you studies.
+With ENVI products you get scientifically accurate results by easily analyzing wide area imagery, time series data, LiDAR, SAR, and many other formats in support of your studies.
 And now, researchers and scientists can easily collaborate across your organization for consistent results regardless of their location with ENVI Services Engine.

 Read the whitepaper to learn how you can get scientifically accurate results with ENVI image analysis in the Cloud